JosephineJohnson/rdss-archivematica/compose/README.md

 Service Sets
 -------------

-There are currently four service sets defined:
+There are currently five service sets defined:

 1. [qa](qa), which defines the main Archivematica services and supporting web server, db, etc, as well as NextCloud, suitable for use in a qa environment.
 1. [dev](dev), which extends `qa` to build the images from local files, rather than expecting to pull existing images.
+1. [mock-aws](mock-aws), which provides mock implementations of various AWS services for use locally.
 1. [am-shib](am-shib), which wraps the Archivematica services in the [qa](qa) service set in Shibboleth authentication.
 1. [shib-local](shib-local), which provides a local example Shibboleth IdP with backing LDAP directory.